clemsonciti/palmetto-documentation/docs/basic/started.md

 `qdel -Wforce <job id>`         | Use when job not responding to just `qdel`

 For more details and more advanced commands for submitting and controlling jobs, please refer to the [PBS Professional User's Guide](http://www.pbsworks.com/pdfs/PBSUserGuide14.2.pdf).

+It should be noted that for Palmetto, user will need to specify `interconnect` in order to
+get an allocation, unless you submit a default `qsub -I` with no parameters.

 ### Starting an interactive job